 Fencing development is substantially self-paced; students can approach the sport as a recreational and aerobic fitness activity or commit to become top-level competitors.
 Fencers quickly learn that size and strength are not the principal elements of success; balance, timing and – above all – good technique and tactics are essential.
 As with other martial arts, fencers emphasize honor and integrity in their sport.
 The formal etiquite of fencing helps assure the safety of the sport, which has substantially fewer injuries than most other common sporting activities.

 Absolute beginners are welcomed and will receive classically-oriented training from our certified instructors and assistance from our more experienced fencers.
 Equipment is available for use by beginning fencers.
 Fencing gear and clothing also is available for purchase when students decide they want their own equipment.

-The Ashland program is operated by Southern Oregon Fencing Center LLC in conjunction with the Ashland Family YMCA.
+The Ashland program is operated by Southern Oregon Fencing Club in conjunction with the Ashland Family YMCA.
 Classes are conducted in the Ashland YMCA building located at 540 YMCA Way in southern Ashland, just off Tolman Creek Road.
-The YMCA program offers beginning to intermediate fencing for youths to adults.
-Classes are offered on Tuesday afternoons and early evenings and are organized by age and skill level.
+The YMCA program offers beginning to intermediate fencing for youths to adults, organized by age and skill level.

 SOFC's classes at the YMCA are primarily recreational.
 Students learn the technique, rules and etiquette of fencing with the standard (non-electric) foil, which is the traditional teaching weapon of the sport.
 Students learn skills that are fundamental to safety, fun and success in each of the three fencing weapons (foil, saber and epee).
 Intermediate students also practice epee fencing.
 Our program emphasizes respect for oneself and one's companions along with skill-building, fun and camaraderie.